Skip to content

 NB_API_QUERY_URL Yes URL (and port number, if needed) of the Neurobagel API that the query tool will send its requests to.
 The query tool sends requests from a user's machine, so ensure the API URL is provided as a user would access it from their own machine.
 See also the query tool README. - Docker

-NB_QUERY_APP_BASE_PATH No The URL path for the query tool, determines the specific URL at which the app should be rendered for users to access it / Docker
+NB_QUERY_APP_BASE_PATH No (If using reverse proxy) The URL path for the query tool, determines the specific URL at which the app should be rendered for users to access it / Docker

-NB_ENABLE_AUTH No (Experimental, for dev deployments only) Whether to enable authentication for cohort queries.
+NB_ENABLE_AUTH No (Experimental, for development environments only) Whether to enable authentication for cohort queries.
 One of [true, false] false Docker, Python

-NB_QUERY_CLIENT_ID No (Experimental, for dev deployments only) OAuth client ID for the query tool.
+NB_QUERY_CLIENT_ID No (Experimental, for development environments only) OAuth client ID for the query tool.
 Required if NB_ENABLE_AUTH is set to true. - Docker, Python

 Ensure that shell variables do not clash with .env file